monkeyatcomputer/bundoorascouts.org/_pages/about-us/covid-19.md

 Refer to the [FAQs](https://scoutsvictoria.com.au/covid-19-lockdown-faq/record-keeping-and-qr-codes/) on Record Keeping and QR Codes.

+\* **Limits for youth program activities only apply to participants and spectators/parents.
+Those required to run the activity, such as Leaders, adult helpers, trainers, rostered parents, carers, etc are not included in the limits.**

 For the latest updates on the rules for Scouting at the Bundoora Scout Group and across the whole of Victoria, please visit the [Scouts Victoria COVID 19 update](https://scoutsvictoria.com.au/about-us/news/covid-19-update/).

 For further queries about this direction or any other coronavirus related issues, please contact [coronavirus@scoutsvictoria.com.au](mailto:coronavirus@scoutsvictoria.com.au).